ethbra/team-planetarium/materials/standup/Standup-2-4.md

 ### Work Completed
 - Infosys call
 - Interview prep
-- Review the existing unit tests that have been created
+- Look over/review the existing unit tests that have been created

 ### Work to be Done
 - Code review
-- Start working on unit tests
+- Start working on the other unit tests